 Volunteers are often lifesavers for important projects and help us deepen in our work in areas where we need additional resources and expertise.
 If you’d like to support our work and help youth and families, read on to find a good fit for you!

 Limitless Horizons Ixil welcomes volunteers or interns who are highly proficient in Spanish and can commit to a minimum of one month of volunteering.
 We ask that volunteers contribute $180 as a volunteer coordination fee.
-This tax-deductible fee covers: support from LHI staff pre-departure and on the ground in Guatemala; an information packet on LHI, Chajul, and the neighboring town of Nebaj; general advice on life in the Ixil region including housing and eating options; and orientation to LHI, Chajul, and your particular volunteer project.
+This tax-deductible fee covers support from our staff pre-departure and on the ground in Guatemala; an information packet on the organization, Chajul, and the neighboring town of Nebaj; general advice on life in the Ixil region including housing and eating options; and orientation to Limitless Horizons Ixil, Chajul, and your particular volunteer project.
 We are particularly in need of volunteers who have experience in library or literacy programming and any of the professional skills listed below.

 Limitless Horizons Ixil seeks pro-bono professional services on an ongoing basis.
 We are in particular need of professionals with skills and experience in the following areas: